This post may contain affiliate links. If you click them I could receive a small commission at no extra cost to you.

 We people-watched, took photos, talked about “polpo” and “flying squid,” and laughed until at last, we agreed it was time to go upstairs and get some sleep

 The next morning, as I settle onto the plane, I begin to realize how tired I am as we fly over the white ridges of the Swiss Alps.
 So exhausted now, so ready to be back home, yet all so worth it.

 As I drift into a dozing sleep, I start to think about how I wish I spoke better Italian, how I wish I could live at The Santa Caterina, and how I wish we always knew where to go and never made wrong turns.

 But where is the adventure in that?

 Looking for more Italy travel?
-Check out these additional Travel Guides from Tuscany, the Cinque Terre, to Venice!
+Check out these additional Travel Guides for Tuscany, the Cinque Terre, & Venice!